What does a Client Advocate do?

 - Bachelor’s degree in Business, Communications, or a related field.

-- Proven experience in a client-facing role, preferably in a customer service or support environment.
+- Proven experience in a client-facing role, such as customer service or account management.

 - Excellent problem-solving skills and the ability to think critically and creatively.